When you strip it all away, that's the nub of things.

 Last week, the prospect of a federal government shutdown loomed as reality.

-The president told the media he would not negotiate with houseburners.
+The president told the media he would not negotiate with house burners.

 And with that, the American mainstream media threw away their long-standing belief in civil bipartisan compromise in order to stand with Obama.

-That's a Breitbart lead to a story.
+That's a Breitmart lead to a story.

 What just happened?

-Suzanne Malvo hosted a segment about 200 children sick with cancer who were turned away from the National Institute of Health due to the government shutdown.
+Well, not just, but recently on CNN, Suzanne Malvo hosted a segment about 200 children sick with cancer who were turned away from the National Institute of Health due to the government shutdown.

 And that was it.

-CNN does this story tugging at heartstrings, and look at how mean these Republicans are.
+Look at how mean these Republicans are.

 And by the way, a number of Democrats yesterday said that the Republicans are doing this because they don't want people to have health care.